F0rbidden-Equation/3D_WifiSploit/README.md

     airserv-ng -- Wireless card TCP/IP server which allows multiple application to use a wireless card. airtun-ng -- Virtual tunnel interface creator.
     packetforge-ng -- Create various type of encrypted packets that can be used for injection.
+### Aircrack-ng suite (unstable/experimental tools)
+    easside-ng -- Auto-magic tool which allows you to communicate to an WEP-encrypted Access Point without knowing the key. tkiptun-ng -- Proof-of-concept implementation the WPA/TKIP attack: inject a few frames into a WPA TKIP network with QoS wesside-ng -- Auto-magic tool which incorporates a number of techniques to seamlessly obtain a WEP key in minutes